Donaim/miseq-workflow-pres/slides.md

 - Used for research/proviral work

 <!--
+Now that we've got cleaned reads, we need to turn them into consensus sequences.

-MiCall can work two ways.
-In the remapping mode it is faster and works great when we know what you're looking for - like V3 loop sequencing.
-De novo mode is for when we want whole genomes or when the sample might have weird variants that don't map well to references.
-Both strategies end up giving you consensus sequences, just different paths to get there.
+MiCall can do this two ways.

+In the remapping mode it is faster and works great when we know what you're looking for.
+This mode is used for clinical testing.

+De novo mode is more complex, but it can give more high quality results.
+Especially for variants that don't map well to references.
 -->

 ---